Student Affairs in Higher Education (M.Ed.)

 Program Faculty

-Classes are taught by a combination of full-time faculty members and professionals who hold key student affairs roles at Texas State and nearby institutions.
-The latter include vice presidents, assistant vice presidents, deans, and directors.
-The nationally recognized faculty actively participate in major professional associations and hold leadership roles in these organizations.
+Classes are taught by a combination of full-time faculty members and professionals who hold key student affairs roles at Texas State and nearby institutions, including vice presidents, assistant vice presidents, deans and directors.
+The nationally recognized faculty actively participate in major professional associations and are recognized nationally as leading scholars in the field.
 Faculty are committed to advancing student learning and providing opportunities for professional and personal development.
-They challenge students academically, fostering a climate of high expectations reinforced by personal support, care, and professional mentoring.
+They challenge students academically, fostering a climate of high expectations reinforced by personal support, care and professional mentoring.

 Graduate Advisor